Cherry blossoms in Portland, Oregon

 Cherry blossoms play an important role in the American city of Portland, Oregon.
 In 2024, Country Living ranked Portland number 24 in a list of the 30 best places for viewing cherry blossoms in the U.S. Portland also ranked second in Time Out magazine's 2024 list of the nation's 13 best places for cherry blossom viewing.
+In 2026, Chiara Profenna of The Oregonian said the city's cherry blossom season is "both an ephemeral experience and a Portland treasure".

 The most popular site for viewing cherry blossoms is the Japanese American Historical Plaza at the north end of Tom McCall Waterfront Park, which attracts thousands of visitors annually.
 Other viewing sites in the city include the Portland Japanese Garden and Hoyt Arboretum in Washington Park, as well as Reed College, the University of Portland, Laurelhurst Park, Mount Tabor, and Pittock Mansion.